Alquemie/cdp-analytics/README.md

 # Segment Analytics.js for WordPress

-[Twilio Segment](https://www.segment.com) is the leading CDP utilized by over 20,000+ businesses that use Segment's software and APIs to collect, clean, and control their customer data.
+[Twilio Segment](https://www.segment.com) is the leading CDP utilized by over 20,000+ businesses.
+This plugin automates the implementation of Segment's Analytics.JS code snippet and provides additional support for tracking links and social sharing.

 ## Installation